2013 Honda Fit

 There's very little nose.
 What there is drops steeply from the A-pillars, which are raked radically down from the roof, hitting the fenders above the middle of the front tires.
 The roof has a very subtle arc, back to the small spoiler over the rear window on the Sport model, and again the lines speak a graceful language.
 The window outline is like an elongated horizontal teardrop.

 The sides are a bit blocky, and the rear a lot blocky.
-Sills on the Sport almost make it look too low, and make the 15-inch wheels look small.
-The ground clearance is zilch.
+Sills on the Sport make it look almost too low, and make the 16-inch wheels look small.
+The ground clearance is zilch, something to keep in mind over sharp driveway transitions and in snow.

-From head-on, all the angles are directed inward.
-The headlamps have sharp inside points like exotic eyes, beginning just under the upper sharp corners of the tidy classy grille, and the horizontal air intake below the bumper stretches outward at the bottom corners, to balance the grille.
+Viewed head-on, all the angles are directed inward.
+The headlights have sharp inside points like exotic eyes, beginning just under the upper sharp corners of the tidy classy grille; on Sport models the horizontal air intake below the bumper stretches outward at the bottom corners, to balance the grille.

-Honda calls Fit a five-door, and not a hatchback, probably because Americans don't like the idea of hatchbacks.
-From the front 3/4 view, the Fit is more striking than the Ford Fiesta, Mazda2 and Toyota Yaris because of the sharpness of the nose and the mini-wagon body shape.
-It doesn't have their roundness, looks more like a tiny wagon than a 5-door.
+From the front three-quarter view, the Fit is more striking than the Ford Fiesta, Mazda2 and Toyota Yaris because of the sharpness of the nose and the mini-wagon body shape.
+It doesn't have their roundness, and looks more like a tiny wagon than a five-door.
 It has a wide low stance, slight fender flares and sharp character lines along the sides.
-Also in the class are the Scion xD and Kia Soul, whose boxiness is another way to have fun.
-From the rear, the liftgate is like a mini SUV.
+Also competing in this class are the Scion xD and Kia Soul, boxy, tall subcompacts.

 The chassis structure, called ACE (Advanced Compatibility Engineering), is designed to enhance crash integrity.
 The frame rails are polygon-shaped and computer designed to disperse the forces of crash impact all around the car, upward and downward, instead of allowing them to be jammed at the occupants.
 The bowed crossmember under the dashboard plays a role.
 The bumper and sheetmetal forward of the windshield are built to bend and absorb, reducing damage to things you might hit, namely pedestrians.

-The standard black cloth seats are wonderful.
-It's a smooth comfortable material that's pleasing to the touch, and the bolstering is just right, with excellent cornering support.; in fact the seats would work in a sports car.
+The black cloth seats that come standard are wonderful.
+It's a smooth comfortable material that's pleasing to the touch, and the bolstering is just right, with excellent cornering support.
+They'd work in a sports car.

 The little things have been well thought out, including molding cubby holes into the plastic at almost every opportunity, from thin slots about the size of a deck of cards, located behind the e-brake lever between the seats; to cupholders on the far left and right of the dashboard.
 There are also two cupholders forward of the shift lever on the floor, and two more for the rear seat passengers.
 And two gloveboxes, enabling cleaner organization.